solovieff/kibernikto/README.md

 # kibernikto

-Kibernikto is the app to easily run telegram bots connected to AI models
+Kibernikto is the app to easily run telegram bots connected to AI models.

+One Kibernikto instance can be connected to one Telegram bot and work with one group chat.
+Privately it talks to master only and denies other users.

 Kibernikto can be added to any group chat (`TG_FRIEND_GROUP_ID`).
 The bot will need chat messages access set in group to operate.